arnav-patil-12/arnav-patil-12.github.io/content/class-notes.md

 On this page, I've curated a collection of my course notes.
 These course notes are mainly final exam review or transcribed textbook/lecture notes.
 While **none of these notes are a full representation of the course**, I found them incredibly helpful over the course of the semester, or in preparation for assessments.

-Last Update: APS105 -- code block extra line removed.
+Last Update: APS111 -- lecture notes w/ text excerpts added.

 ## First Year
 ### Fall